kkbin505/Voice_Clone/README.md

 The VITS module is essential because it is an end-to-end flow-based model utilizing a Conditional Variational Autoencoder (VAE) trained with Adversarial Learning (GAN), which is responsible for converting the semantic features into a high-fidelity raw waveform, thus guaranteeing the reconstruction of the speaker's specific timbre (Voiceprint).

+Zero-Shot Cloning
+Instead of using the trained model from the previous step, zero-shot model use pre-trained model.
+The only input is a 3 second audio.

+This encoder is trained during the model's pre-training phase on a massive and diverse dataset of voices.
+Its purpose is to extract a highly discriminative and generalizable Speaker Embedding (or Voiceprint) from any input audio.

+The tool provide these Pretrained Models [1]:

+Chinese Speech Pretrain
+Chinese-Roberta-WWM-Ext-Large
+BigVGAN
+eresnetv2

+The Speaker Embedding is a compact numerical vector that encapsulates the unique characteristics of a speaker's voice, such as pitch, timbre, and speaking style.

+Using the 3-Second Sample:

+When the user provides a brief 3-second speech sample, the Speaker Encoder instantly processes it.
+The encoder extracts the Speaker Embedding (audio token) from this sample.

+Instantaneous Synthesis:

+During the synthesis of new speech, this Speaker Embedding is provided as a conditional input (a condition vector) alongside the text features to the core TTS model (like VITS).

+The model uses this vector to instantly modulate its internal generation parameters, ensuring the output waveform is rendered with the target voice's timbre and acoustic characteristics.

 # Step 6: Creating Speech (Inference)
 Once the GPT module and the SoVITS decoder were fine-tuned, the final step was to generate new speech (inference).
-• Input: The system requires the new text (in the form of phonemes) and a short acoustic prompt (e.g., 3–10 seconds of my voice).
+• Input: The system requires the new text (in the form of phonemes).
-• Process: The fine-tuned GPT module predicts the prosody and semantic features (T2S stage).
+• Process: The fine-tuned GPT module or zero-shot module predicts the prosody and semantic features (T2S stage).
 These predicted features, along with the acoustic embedding extracted from the prompt, are fed into the VITS-based decoder (S2A stage).
 The decoder generates the final waveform, ensuring high-fidelity sound quality and accurate reproduction of my voice.

 Now I will share my final thoughts on this technology.